 With the revelations that many governments are reading what users across the globe are accessing, using HTTPS adds an extra layer of protection to your personal privacy.

-HTTPS Everywhere is licensed as Freeware for Windows (32-bit and 64-bit) operating system / platform from firefox addons without restrictions.
-HTTPS Everywhere 5.2.15 is available to all software users as a free download (Freeware).
+HTTPS Everywhere is licensed as freeware for the Windows (32-bit and 64-bit) operating system / platform from firefox addons without restrictions.
+HTTPS Everywhere 2019.1.7 is available to all software users as a free download (Freeware).

-Compatibility with this https extension software may vary, but will generally run fine under Microsoft Windows 10, 8, 8.1, 7, Vista and XP on either a 32-bit or 64-bit setup.
+Compatibility with this HTTPS extension software may vary, but will generally run fine under Microsoft Windows 10, 8, 8.1, 7, Vista and XP on either a 32-bit or 64-bit setup.
 A separate x64 version may be available from Mike Perry & Peter Eckersley.
 This download is distributed as https-everywhere-latest.xpi.

-We have tested HTTPS Everywhere 5.2.15 against malware with several different programs.
+We have tested HTTPS Everywhere 2019.1.7 against malware with several different programs.
 We certify that this program is clean of viruses, malware and trojans.
-[Read more]